-It would seem that more could be done to emphasise such complementarity and to promote synergies between these three instruments.
+It would seem that more could be done to emphasise such complementarity and to promotesynergies between these three instruments.

-In its 2016 annual report, Eurojust published that judicial cooperation in the field of cybercrime faced many distinct challenges, mostly stemming from the inherent borderless nature of this criminal phenomenon and the significant legislative differences existing on national level.
+In its 2016 annual report EuroJust published that judicial cooperation in the field of cybercrime facedmany distinct challenges, mostly stemming from the inherent borderless nature of this criminal phenomenon and the significant legislative differences existing at national level.
 Eurojust supported 60 cases, 13 coordination meetings and eight JITs, two of which were newly established.
-Within the framework of the EMPACT Cybercrime - Child Sexual Exploitation, Eurojust carried out an analysis of Eurojust cases of online CSE, outlining the challenges in investigations and prosecutions of CSE cases, as well as solutions and best practices (http://eurojust.europa.eu/doclibrary/corporate/Pages/annual-reports.aspx) to be private and to use for revenge purposes.
+Within the framework of the EMPACT Cybercrime - Child Sexual Exploitation, Eurojust carried out an analysis of Eurojust cases of online CSE, outlining the challenges in investigations and prosecutions of CSE cases, as well as solutions and best practice ( http://eurojust.europa.eu/doclibrary/corporate/Pages/annual-reports.aspx to be private and used for revenge purposes.